exito95/raven-LEILA/README.md

 ## Get Started with Development

+The Contributors Guidelines are in the documentation.
+A more specific technical development specification is being drafted.

 - Clone this repository using your favorite tool(s).

 - Checkout the desired branch to work on.
 In this example 1.0.0